noir-lang/noir/barretenberg/cpp/src/barretenberg/ecc/pippenger.md

 ## Summary

-By restructuring the memory heirarchy of our pippenger algorithm, we can create a parallelizable version of pippenger.
+By restructuring the memory hierarchy of our pippenger algorithm, we can create a parallelizable version of pippenger.
 This will significantly simplify the logic of our PLONK prover (instead of allocating threads for batches of multi-exponentations, we can multi-thread individual multi-exponentiations, simplifying our thread logic).

 This will concretely reduce the number of pippenger rounds of our multi-exponentiations by approximately 1, giving a theoretical 15% speed-up.
 Some of this will be eaten by the run-time of the radix sort.